Steve-Chapman/GetAndCleanData/README.md

 # GetAndCleanData
-Coursera Getting and Cleaning Data Class Project

 ###run_analysis.R
 An R script file that will produce a tidy data set of means of averages and standard deviations of Samsung smartphone datasets

-Steve Chapman 5/24/15
+Steve Chapman
-Coursera - Johns Hopkins Data Science Specialization
+Getting and Cleaning Data Class Project - May, 2015 Coursera - Johns Hopkins Data Science Specialization

 ###Required Input files:
-## IMPORTANT - the files should be in the working directory with the R script
+#### IMPORTANT - the files should be in the working directory with the R script

        * activity_labels.txt - Lookup table for activity categories (Running, Walking etc.)
        * features.txt - Lookup table for variables (pre-processed) from the fitness device